Mircea-MMXXI/azapyGUI/docs/Quick_Start.md

 Then, if you press the `Weights` button, `azapyGUI` will return a report showing the value of the weights for each portfolio component.
 This is a useful information to understand the capital allocation.
 Further, if we press on the `Treading Sheet` button, the transactions report will popup.
-Here are listed the initial, final, and delta (final-initial) positions for all assets with non zero allocation.
+Here are listed the initial, final, and delta (final-initial) positions for all assets with non zero allocations.
 This report can be saved and used next day (rebalancing day) to assist the execute of the actual transactions.

-The similar computation for an existing portfolio requires to enter the initial number of shares for each portfolio component and a non zero value for cash only if we add capital to this strategy (a positive amount) or reduce the capital (a negative value).
+The similar computation for an existing portfolio requires to enter the initial (existing) number of shares for each portfolio component and a non-zero value for `Cash` only if we want to increase the capital (a positive amount) or reduce the capital (a negative value) for this strategy.
 Then, the `Treading Sheet` will show the right amount of shares (delta position) that will rebalance the portfolio.

 ## Backtesting Multiple Portfolios ##

+## Example of a complex portfolio ##